fenomas/wafxr/README.md

 You can also call `fx.getDefaults()` to get an object with properties for every setting `wafxr` understands.

-### Notes
+## Notes

 WIP.
 Seems to work in sane browsers.
-Not ready for mobile yet, needs tuning.
+Should work on mobile, better or worse depending on which effects you use.